stamatelou/twitter_sentiment_analysis/README.md

 We use Python version 3.7.6 and Spark version 2.4.7.
 We should be cautious on the versions that we use because different versions of Spark require a different version of Python.

 ## Main Libraries
-tweepy: create a live data streaming pipeline with Twitter
+tweepy: create a live data streaming pipeline with Twitter <br>
 pyspark: preprocess the twitter data (Python's Spark library) <br>
-textblob: apply sentiment analysis on the twitter text data This project consists of 3 parts: <br>
+textblob: apply sentiment analysis on the twitter text data <br>

+This project consists of 3 parts: <br>
 ## Part 1: Stream tweets from the Twitter Streaming API using tweepy (twitter_connection.py) <br>

 Step 1:Setup necessary packages <br>